amingilani/auth0-user-relationships/README.md

 3. Extend `User` with a method that allows you to access the user data
 4. Extend the `Auth0Helper` to save and return the `User` to our `current_user` helper

+### Creating a new app

+Please refer to my Auth0 and Rails 5 [starter app](https://github.com/amingilani/auth0-rail5), which this project is a fork of.
+It's different from (better than) the Auth0 Rails documentation on a Rails 4 app and keeps to The Rails Way, throughout.

 ### Add the Auth0 Gem

 Add the following line to your `Gemfile` and run `bundle`: